On the Degeneracy of Spin Ice Graphs, and its Estimate via the Bethe Permanent: Lower and upper bounds to spin ice degeneracy

+where we see that the last row of $B$, associated to the vertex $5$ has been doubled, adding a new node to the graph and making $A$ a square matrix of size $6\times 6$, where $|E|=6$.
+Thus, the evaluation of the permanent depends on the number of edges of the graph rather than the number of nodes.
+The addition of the two nodes however implies that the edges are connected to three nodes.
+If we force the interpretation of the matrix $A$ as an incidence matrix, then it is the incidence matrix of an hypergraph $\mathcal G^\prime$, as an effective edge of the system can be connected to more than two nodes.
+For instance, the edges $2,3,4,6$ are effectively connected to 3 nodes (the edges in hypergraphs can connect to multiple nodes, while only to two in simple graphs).

-where the matrix $A$ is constructed as follows.
-Let us consider the incidence matrix $B$ of the undirected graph $\mathcal G$.
-For each vertex $v$, $A$ contains a $\frac{d_v}{2}$ number of identical rows of $B$.
-This implies that $A$ is square and of size equal to the number of edges of $\mathcal G$.
-The formula above is exact but hard to use, given the fact that the permanent is rather hard to calculate, being $\#P$-complete \cite{valiant}.
-However, one can upper bound the permanent of $(0,1)$ matrices using the Bregman-Minc result for the permanent \cite{schrijver}, which is
+The formula of eqn. (\ref{eq:perme}) is exact for graphs of even degree but hard to use in practice.
+This is due to the fact that the permanent is rather hard to calculate numerically for arbitrary graphs, being the problem $\#P$-complete \cite{valiant}.
+However, one can upper bound the permanent of $(0,1)$ matrices using the Bregman-Minc result \cite{schrijver}, which is given by the following inequality:

 where $r_i$ is the row sum of the i-th row of $A$.
 This implies that, if $d_v$ is the degree of the graph, one has Schrijver's inequality \cite{schrijver}

 We note that the upper bound above is base on the fact that the graph has an eulerian orientation, and thus $d_v$ must be even.
 For degree regular graphs, we have